baozi-technology/baozi-web/content/29-11-2019/index.md

 ## Robin Hood can be used conjointly with other business models

 Using the Robin Hood business model doesn't mean you can't engage into the other business models exposed earlier like providing a SaaS, support, training or receiving donations.
-You can mix them all - espcially donations, as you are still tight to the ethical values of the Free Software movement.
+You can mix them all - especially donations, as you are still tight to the ethical values of the Free Software movement.

 # Limits of the Robin Hood business model